 - Executive Director completed a 1-day anti-racism training in 2014.

 - Program staff participated in a 2-day equity training focused on inclusive environmental education through SEEC with Youth Outside in 2017.

 - Full staff and board participated in a 4-day cultural competency training.

 - Staff participated in 8-week Center for Mind-Body Medicine training to bring increased self-awareness and hold space for courageous conversations within the team.

 - Internal Organizational Efforts

-- Created Board Fellowship program to promote diverse perspectives within our Board leadership.
+- Created Board Fellowship program to recruit People of Color and to promote diverse perspectives within our board leadership.

 - Our Work Through Coalitions

 - Core member of Just Resilience Collaborative for two years with Norcal Resilience Network, Transition U.S. and Bay Localize/Rooted In Resilience.

 - Advocated for equitable climate action to be made a top priority for the City of Petaluma through Climate Action Petaluma.